-Senders can now choose the size of the alert that appears on the recipients’ screens, allowing them to adjust the level of impact the alert has.
+Senders can now choose the size and location of the notification that appears on the recipients’ screens, allowing them to adjust the level of impact the notification has.
 For example, emergency evacuation messages may be set to fill a full screen, whereas an alert about the mail server being down can be smaller and more discreet.
-This also helps ensure the alert is proportionate to the size of the monitor.
+This also helps ensure the notification is proportionate to the size of the monitor.

-When sending a ‘Full Screen’ alert, an ‘OK’ button can be displayed instead of the timeout function.
-This allows the recipient to not only confirm they have received and read the alert (rather than the sender assuming they have), but to dismiss the message immediately once seen, helping to quicken the response time.
+When sending a ‘Full Screen’ notification, an ‘OK’ button can be displayed instead of the timeout function.
+This allows the recipient to not only confirm they have received and read the notification (rather than the sender assuming they have), but to dismiss the message immediately once seen, helping to quicken the response time.